CPJPRINCE/opex_manifest_generator/README.md

         -opt  --options-file    Specify an 'options.properties' file to change set      [PATH/TO/FILE] presets for column headers for input.

-    Auto Classification Options:
+    Auto Reference Options:

-        -c,  --autoclass        This will utilise the AutoClassification                [{catalog, accession,both, module to generate an Auto Class spreadsheet.           generic, catalog-generic, accession-generic,
+        -r,  --autoref          This will utilise the auto_reference_generator          [{catalog, accession,both, module to generate an Auto Ref spreadsheet.             generic, catalog-generic, accession-generic,
                                 There are several options, {catalog} will generate      both-generic}] a Archival Reference following; {accession}